 Please note that Skyvia supports only SQL SELECT statements in import packages.
 When you import data using the advanced task editor mode, the Returning feature and its settings are not available on the Mapping Definition tab.

 Select the object to import data to from the Target list.
 If you want to import data to multiple related CRM objects or database tables, you need to select the main object first, and related objects (that have a foreign key to the main one) are selected after it.
 You may use the Type to search box to quickly find the necessary object.

 If you want to import data to multiple related objects, click the +Related button and select an object related to the main one in the new drop-down list box.
 Repeat it until you add all the necessary related objects.
 Note that you can add not only objects related to the first one, but objects related to any of already added objects by clicking the +Related button near this object.
 Please note that you can perform only the Insert operation into several related objects.

 Select the type of operation for the task: Insert, Update, Delete, or Upsert.
 Click the corresponding button near Operation.
-You can find more details about Upsert option in the Performing UPSERT Operation topic.
-See also Performing UPDATE and DELETE.
+You can find more details about Upsert option in the How to Perform UPSERT Operation topic.
+See also how to Perform UPDATE and DELETE.

 Click the Next step button at the bottom right of the dialog box to open the Mapping Definition page.

 On the Mapping Definition page, you should configure mapping of target columns to source columns, expressions, constants, lookups, etc. Columns with the same names in source and target are mapped automatically.